 (As you would with a normal lens).

 That’s why it’ll be great choice for real estate, architecture and landscape photography.
+You could say, it’s the best wide angle lens for Canon APS-C.

 Another little bonus: